-Roberta Dapunt, Eduard Demetz and Alma Vallazza have a friendly collaboration.
-Eduard Demetz has created musical compositions for Dapunt’s poetry, including Nauz, which tells of the slaughter of the pig in winter at a mountain cottage.
+Roberta Dapunt, Eduard Demetz and Alma Vallazza are affiliated in an amicable collaboration.
+Eduard Demetz has created musical compositions for Dapunt’s poetry, including Nauz, which tells of the slaughter of the pig on the farm in winter.
 Alma Vallazza has translated texts by Dapunt into German, including Synkope/Sincope (2021 Folio Verlag).
-This book will be presented at the Fort Biennale 01, since it resonates with the theme of the “body of language” in literary terms, as does her entire oeuvre.
-The discussion, which will take place before the reading, will focus, among other things, on how the body of language is transferred into the body of music and which artistic considerations and discourses nourish the collaboration between Dapunt and Demetz.
-Roberta will then read poems she has chosen from various creative periods on the theme of “In the body of language” and in various languages (Italian, German, Ladin).
-Finally, Stefan Fraunberger will explore geographical-sound interspaces with his electronically amplified hammered dulcimer.
+This book is presented spatially at the Fort Biennale 01, since it resonates with the theme of the “body of language”, as does her entire oeuvre.
+Among other things, the talk with reading will be about on how the body of language is transferred into the body of music and which artistic considerations and discourses nourish the collaboration between Dapunt and Demetz.
+During and after the conversation Roberta will read poems she has chosen from various creative periods on the theme “In the body of language” and in various languages (Italian, German, Ladin).
+Finally, Stefan Fraunberger will explore geographical sonic interspaces with his electronically amplified hammered dulcimer.

 PROGRAMME